JAPANESE KNOTWEED LEGAL ADVICE

 In 2017, the plaintiffs were awarded £4,320 each to treat the Japanese Knotweed on their property.
 They were also awarded a further £10,000 to compensate them for reduced property value, which was withheld pending an appeal by Network Rail.

 The two men were eventually awarded the full payment, under the judge’s stipulation that it was to compensate them for a reduced ability to enjoy their property, rather than any potential loss of value to the property.
+From this, it is clear that Japanese Knotweed and the law are not something that should be taken lightly, the damage and inconvenience caused can be colossal when left for a period of time.

 As well as a range of removal methods including leaf spray herbicides, stem injection herbicides, excavations, and even root barriers solutions, we also offer a free, no-obligation assessment of Japanese Knotweed.
 Simply send us a photo, and we will let you know if you’re dealing with Japanese Knotweed or not, for all other removal issues, please get in touch with Japanese Knotweed Specialists.